defiestc/IL5DeploymentGuide/SQLDeploymentGuide.md

 3. Select Next: Networking at the bottom of the page.
 	* For Firewall rules, set Add current client IP address to Yes.
 Leave Allow Azure services and resources to access this server set to No.
 	* On the Networking tab, for Connectivity method, select Private endpoint.
 Configure a new private endpoint as explained in section: Private Endpoint for Azure SQL Database
-	c.
-Under Connection policy, choose the Default connection policy, and leave the Minimum TLS version at the default of TLS 1.2.
+	* Under Connection policy, choose the Default connection policy, and leave the Minimum TLS version at the default of TLS 1.2.
-	d.
-On the Security page, you can choose to start a free trial of Microsoft Defender for SQL, as well as configure Ledger, Managed identities and Transparent data encryption (TDE) if you desire.
+	* On the Security page, you can choose to start a free trial of Microsoft Defender for SQL, as well as configure Ledger, Managed identities and Transparent data encryption (TDE) if you desire.
 Select Next: Additional settings at the bottom of the page.
 4. On the Additional settings tab, in the Data source section, for Use existing data, select "none".
 You can also configure database collation and a maintenance window.
 5. Select Review + create at the bottom of the page.
 6. On the Review + create page, after reviewing, select Create.